MarianaCLages/LAPR5/Wiki/GestArm_API_Wiki/UseCases/UC1/UC1_Document.md

     [Fact]
-    public void CreateArmazemWithInvalidAlphaIdTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidAlphaIdTest_ShouldThrowsBusinessRuleValidationException()
     {
         Assert.Throws<BusinessRuleValidationException>(() =>
         {
-            new Armazem(new ArmazemId(Guid.NewGuid()),
+            new Warehouse(new WarehouseId(Guid.NewGuid()),
-                new CoordenadasArmazem(-10, 20, 30),
+                new WarehouseCoordinates(-10, 20, 30),
-                new CoordenadasArmazem(10, 30, 40),
+                new WarehouseCoordinates(10, 30, 40),
-                new DesignacaoArmazem("Designação teste"),
+                new DesignationWarehouse("Designação teste"),
-                new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+                new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
                 new AlphaId("AAAAAAAAA"));
         });
     }